S3-working-group/s3-practical-guide/docs/all.md

 **Organization:** A group of people collaborating toward a shared driver (or objective).
 Often an organization subdivides into several teams.

-**Organizational Driver:** A driver is a person’s or a group's motive for responding to a specific situation.
-A driver is considered an **organizational driver** if responding to it would help the organization generate value, eliminate waste or avoid unintended consequences.
+**Organizational Driver:** Any situation where the organization’s members have a motive to respond because they anticipate that doing so would be beneficial for the organization (by helping to generate value, eliminate waste or avoid undesirable risks or consequences).

+**Overall Domain:** The domain that defines the organization's purpose, overall strategy, business model(s), and other standard constraints.

 **Pattern:** A process, practice or guideline that serves as a template for successfully responding to a specific kind of challenge or opportunity.